tamtam-chat/tamtam-bot-sdk/README.md

 ### Handling bot commands

 Along with update handlers, methods can be annotated by [`@CommandHandler`](src/main/java/chat/tamtam/bot/annotations/CommandHandler.java).
 Every method will handle command with the name specified in the annotation.
-These methods should have [`Message`](https://github.com/tamtam-chat/tamtam-bot-api/blob/master/src/main/java/chat/tamtam/botapi/model/Message.java) **as the first parameter**.
+These methods must have [`Message`](https://github.com/tamtam-chat/tamtam-bot-api/blob/master/src/main/java/chat/tamtam/botapi/model/Message.java) **as the first parameter**.
 Also, these methods can have command args in the method definition.
 Example: user typed "/command2 text tamtam", then "text" will be arg1 and "tamtam" will be arg2.
 ```java
 public class ReplyBot extends LongPollingBot {